Sept. 8, 2025 - Freedomain Radio - Stefan Molyneux

 I didn't have conversations like that when I was younger, at least not with that level of productivity.

-It's gonna be very tough to replicate.
+It's going to be very tough to replicate.

 Schools forcing kids together who otherwise wouldn't associate doesn't help, especially combined with parents who strictly limit socializing in free time.